graearea/graearea.github.io/pedals.md

   - apart from the fact your car runs on fermented dinosaurs... the plastic itself is plant-based, renewable and it is eventually biodegradeable.
 The bags I use are 100% recycled and recyclable. the delivery man runs on pies.
 - I want to give you some feedback
   - please do! just email me at 7@naughtyserver.com
-- Did you enjoy making these?
-  - I did.
-The idea, design and print was fun, but the posting out 20 packages SUCKS.
-I should charge more for the postage.
-- I think this is the best thing ever, how do I ever repay you?
-  - Firstly, send me a photo of it on your car.
-  - Secondly I accept beer money tips.
-  - Thirdly, leave a review on the forum page.
-  - Fourthly, get out and kick some downshifts!

 ### Some example pictures here: